-Pemberton Festival bankruptcy docs: $16.7 million owed to creditors
+Pemberton Music Festival bankruptcy docs: $16.7 million owed to creditors

 Another major unsecured creditor is the Canadian taxpayer, with the Canada Revenue Agency owed $1,665,712.25.

-As well, Pique Newsmagazine’s parent company Glacier Media Group, through LMP Publication Limited, is an unsecured creditor owed $538.64.
+As well, Pique Newsmagazine’s parent company, Glacier Media Group, through LMP Publication Limited, is an unsecured creditor owed $538.64.

 Festival ticket holders represent the biggest group of unsecured creditors, with an unknown number of 2017 ticket holders being owed $8,225,000.